hashicorp/terraform-provider-vsphere/website/docs/r/resource_pool.html.markdown

 * `memory_limit` - (Optional) The CPU utilization of a resource pool will not exceed this limit, even if there are available resources.
 Set to `-1` for unlimited.
   Default: `-1`
+* `tags` - (Optional) The IDs of any tags to attach to this resource.
+See [here][docs-applying-tags] for a reference on how to apply tags.

 [docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider
+[docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource

 ## Attribute Reference

-The following attributes are exported:

-* `id`: The [managed object ID][docs-about-morefs] of the resource pool.
+The only attribute this resource exports is the `id` of the resource, which is the [managed object ID][docs-about-morefs] of the resource pool.

 [docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ## Importing

-An existing resource pool can be [imported][docs-import] into this resource via the path to the resource, using the following command:
+An existing resource pool can be [imported][docs-import] into this resource via the path to the resource pool, using the following command:

 [docs-import]: https://www.terraform.io/docs/import/index.html